Create required resources with the fully automated deployment

 Connect to Cloud SQL from an Application in Kubernetes Engine

-This lab shows how easy it is to connect an application in Kubernetes Engine to a Cloud SQL instance using the Cloud SQL Proxy container as a sidecar container.
+In this lab you will learn how easy it is to connect an application in Kubernetes Engine to a Cloud SQL instance using the Cloud SQL Proxy container as a sidecar container.
 You will deploy a Kubernetes Engine cluster and a Cloud SQL Postgres instance and use the Cloud SQL Proxy container to allow communication between them.

 While this lab is focused on connecting to a Cloud SQL instance with a Cloud SQL Proxy container, the concepts are the same for any Google Cloud managed service that requires API access.

 This lab was created by GKE Helmsman engineers to help you gain a better understanding of Cloud SQL through a proxy container.
 You can view this demo on Github on the gke-networking-demos page.
-We encourage any and all to contribute to our assets!
+Any and all contributions to the assets is encouraged!

 - Protect your database from unauthorized access by using an unprivileged service account on your Kubernetes Engine nodes.